arcs-/SwipeNav/README.md

 ![Example Picture](https://stillhart.biz/project/swipeNav/banner.jpg)

 ## Introduction
-SwipeNav is a simple Javascriptthat that transforms your right navigationbar in a more mobile friendly version.
+SwipeNav gives you the ability to transform your right navigationbar in a more mobile friendly version.
+(Picture above) This script is very simple to use and small.
+Hoverever while it's so small, it dosen't can do anything you might like.

 ### Help
 Please don't hesitate to contact me with any questions!